onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 CIA - don’t suicide me - I love life - you wont be out of a job anytime soon, and ultimately what I’m proposing is in your best interest if you factor everything in - your descendants will curse you if you actively work towards eroding real progress and the pursuit of truth
     the boys with the secrets and the guns
 Plus I’m just a comedian - I don't sway politics and shit - I just make people puff our air while uncontrollingly and rapidly contracting their lungs up and down through their larings and thair eyes are squinting and their mouth makes the shape of a banana! (and put a banana in my mouth) - I’m just talking shit… what do I know… nobody is gonna take me seriously
+People like me don’t last very long - I need to work on that (my endurance) :|

 Maximus (Gladiator, 2000): Brothers, what we do in life... echoes in eternity. https://www.imdb.com/title/tt0172495/quotes/?item=qt0404418&ref_=ext_shr_lnk